jpkrowe/swarm-cg-reb/README.md

 This is a modified version of swarm-cg, allowing the use of the restricted bending potential, which is commonly used in coarse-grained models such as martini.
+Note this package is based on the version of swarm-cg from pip and not the github version of the package.
+I found that there were several bugs with the version available on github.

 # Swarm-CG